tensorflow/community/rfcs/20200519-csr-sparse-matrix.md

 * This design will conform to the backward and forward compatibility requirements once it is moved outside the experimental package.
 It only adds new functionalities without making changes to existing features.
 * How this proposal interacts with other parts of the TensorFlow Ecosystem:
   * TFLite: TFLite already supports the CSR format.
 TensorFlow should be able to pass the format to TFLite without problems.
   * Distribution strategies: Don’t plan on interacting with this in this initial phase.
-Could overlap with DTensor.
   * tf.function: Should work just like any other ops.
   * GPU: We plan to make all CSRSparseMatrix operations work on GPUs.
   * TPU: We don’t plan on supporting CSRSparseMatrix on TPUs yet.